-139 If the eligible contract is traded only by TAS order, how would the daily settlement price be determined?
+140 If the eligible contract is traded only by TAS order, how would the daily settlement price be determined?
 How to determine the settlement price of the TAS order?

-If the eligible contract is traded only by TAS order, it will be considered as no trade on that day, and its daily settlement price will be determined in accordance with the method of determining the settlement price for futures contracts with no trade price stated in the Clearing Rules of the Shanghai International Energy Exchange.
-For example, if the settlement price for SC2010 is \$305.0/ bbl, then the TAS order will be settled at \$305.0/bbl.
+If the eligible contract is traded only by TAS order, it will be considered as having not been executed on that day, and its daily settlement price will be determined in the same manner in accordance with the Clearing Rules of the Shanghai International Energy Exchange as for futures contracts without an execution price.
+For example, if the settlement price for SC2010 is \$305.0/bbl and a TAS sell order is matched at \$1.2/bbl, then the TAS order will be settled at \$306.2/bbl.
+TAS orders executed at above or below the contract's price limit will be settled at the corresponding price limit.